Toilet service: Contents

 The contents of a service were variable but the classical grouping had as its largest piece the mirror, usually decorated at the top with some form of crest.
 In the 17th century these were rectangular, usually oblongs in "portrait" format, though the Louvre mirror and the Lennoxlove service use a "landscape" format.
 The frame normally had a wooden framework holding the glass, over which the metal was fitted.
 In the 18th century oval mirrors began to be used, and later the introduction of dressing tables with built-in mirrors was part of the decline from fashion of the toilet service.
-Depictions in art, such as the Zoffany of Queen Charlotte, wife of George III, usually show that the elaborate crest at the top of the mirror has disappeared beneath the lace covers spreading to the sides, which are probably tied round it.
+Depictions in art, such as the Zoffany of Queen Charlotte, usually show that the elaborate crest at the top of the mirror has disappeared beneath the lace covers spreading to the sides, which are probably tied round it.
 These were used to pull over the service on its table when it was not in use, or when husbands or other inconvenient visitors appeared in the dressing room.

 The service usually contained two fairly small candlesticks, allowing the face to be lit from below.
 There may also be "hand-candles", "chamber candles" or "chamber sticks", short, with a wide saucer-like base and a loop or handle.
 These were the last lights to be put out at night, and were carried in the hand.
 Candlestick makers (who always used casting) were treated as a speciality within silversmithing, and the candlesticks may be made by different workshops from the other pieces, as may any snuffers, also regarded as a speciality.

 The service often contains one or a pair of ewer and basin sets for washing.
 There is normally a number of other vessels of various sizes and shapes, some covered and others not, which go by a great variety of names, and whose purpose was perhaps always rather undefined.
 A variety of brushes might be included, and sometimes a small bell.
 In the 18th century glass and porcelain items might be mixed in with the silver ones.
 Services also might contain food plates and cutlery (usually just for one) for breakfast or snacks in the bedroom or dressing room, or when travelling.
 One large type of bowl is connected with oatmeal, though it seems this might either be made into a facial, or eaten as porridge (or both, with a pair).
 Descriptions include items such as comb-boxes, glove-trays, soap-boxes, low tazze (or "waiters"), salvers, ecuelles (small bowls with two handles) and others.
 The 48-piece German Schenk von Stauffenberg service (1740s, now Metropolitan Museum of Art) contains several items for food and drink, including a teapot, and also items for writing, such as an inkstand.